divimode/evaluation-task/README.md

 ## Sample Shortcode

 We will use the following shortcode to test your plugin:

 ```
-[cta_box title="Start Using Divi" message="Discover the power and flexibility of Divi, the ultimate WordPress theme and visual page builder.
+[cta_box title="Start Using Divi" button_label="Try it for free" button_url="https://elegantthemes.com"]
+Discover the power and flexibility of Divi, the <strong>ultimate WordPress theme</strong> and visual page builder.
 Create stunning websites with ease and elevate your web design game.
-Click the button below to get started with Divi today!" button_label="Try it for free" button_url="https://elegantthemes.com"]
+Click the button below to get started with Divi today!
+[/cta_box]
 ```

 ## Evaluation Criteria